-- 1. These guidelines explain the standards and procedures to serve the congregation in security ministry and apply to all persons serving in the security ministry of Or HaOlam Messianic Congregation (hereafter 'OHO'). - 2.
+- 1. These guidelines explain the standards and procedures to serve the congregation in security ministry and apply to all persons serving in the security ministry of [name of Congregation]. - 2.
 Security ministry includes both active and passive elements, as well as what is visible to the public and what is invisible. - 3.
 Security ministry is crucial for the welfare of the congregation and its ability to maintain continuity of existence.